My journey with acne started when Mother Nature decided to give me a lovely forehead of breakouts to introduce me to

 - Apple cider vinegar can be a powerful natural acne treatment both on the skin and ingested daily.

 - Drink more water, including mixing up your own detox water can be a great natural acne treatment.
 You can find more detox water recipes here.

-- Teas including green tea, spearmint tea, and dandelion tea have powerful antioxidants that aid in any natural acne treatment.
+- Teas for acne including green tea, spearmint tea, and dandelion tea have powerful antioxidants that aid in any natural acne treatment.

 - Eat more garlic.
 That’s right, using natural garlic in your favorite recipes can provide your body with natural antibacterial and anti-inflammatory effects.